alexmacarthur/macarthur-me-gatsby/src/pages/posts/lazy-load-images-in-wordpress-without-a-plugin.md

 date: "2018-02-23"
 ---

 When facing any given problem in WordPress, there's rarely a shortage of third party plugins available to solve it.
-But if you're hoping to keep your application simple, predictable, and easy to mantain, adding "just one more plugin" can often make this a challenge by introducing a lot of code, configuration, and database settings you just don't need.
-And with more complexity, risk of unforseen consequences necessarily increases -- even if that complexity is well-written and documented.
+But if you're hoping to keep your application simple, predictable, and easy to mantain, adding "just one more plugin" can often make this a challenge by introducing code, configuration, and database settings you just don't need.
+And with more complexity like this in the mix, the risk of unforseen consequences necessarily increases.

----

-To do pretty much anything in WordPress, there's no shortage of plugins available .
-But introducing "just one more plugin" into your environment can often mean added bloat (through unnecessary settings, configuration, and features), unpredictable behavior, and lack of flexibility for how you actually want to implement it.
+To be clear, I'm _not_ saying that you should never use a third-party plugin.
+In many cases, it just makes sense to find a well-written, well-documented plugin solution with a proven track record -- there's often no need to reinvent the wheel when so many reliable options out there exist.
+What I am saying is that sometimes, it might be worth it to just build it yourself.
+Especially if the feature is small, this option leaves you knowing exactly what the feature entails, and fewer other variables out there that you'd be introducing to your application.

-Lazy loading your images within WordPress is no exception.
-Convenience costs.
-Thankfully, if you want to limit scope and have a lot more control over your lazy loading, it's actually fairly simple to set this up yourself and start reaping the benefits.
+Lazy loading your images might be one of these features.
+Sometimes, convenience costs.
+If you want to limit scope and have a lot more control over your lazy loading, it's actually fairly simple to set this up yourself and start reaping the benefits.

 ## Let's Get Lazy